 4. There is the World’s Biggest Annual Fireworks Usage During the Chinese New Year

-Another big event of Chinese New Year is fireworks performance.
+Another big event of Chinese New Year is a fireworks performance.
 Every single hour in this vast country people can see many tons of fireworks lighting the sky of China around midnight beginning Chinese New Year.
 Fireworks are believed to get rid of evil spirits.
 Most mainland Chinese suppose that the flash and explosion of firecrackers and fireworks scare away demons and evil ghosts.
 Local governments well prepare for beautiful displays.
 Fireworks have become the intellectual nourishment for those people who celebrate Chinese New Year.

 Celebration Time of New Year in China